 Georgia Research Alliance Eminent Scholars: Making a Difference

 Georgia Research Alliance (GRA) Eminent Scholars are among the nation’s top researchers and brightest minds in their fields.
-Since the strategic plan began, GRA Eminent Scholars at Georgia State have increased from three in 2011 to seven in 2015.
-To honor and support faculty researchers, the Distinguished Visiting Scholars Program was established to bring faculty visitors to the campus to increase the presence of faculty from underrepresented groups and increase the likelihood of recruitment of these underrepresented faculty.
-There have been five Distinguished Visiting Scholars since 2012.
+Since the strategic plan began, GRA Eminent Scholars at Georgia State have increased from three in 2011 to eight in 2017.

 Distinguished University Professors: Recognizing High Achievement

 A Distinguished University Professorship also was established to recognize a sustained and outstanding record in scholarship and instruction, and to provide the impetus for continuing high achievement.
-There have been 25 Distinguished University Professors appointed since 2012.
+As of April 2018, there have been 35 Distinguished University Professors appointed since 2013 (please click here for a complete list).
 Regents’ Professorships are bestowed on distinguished Georgia State faculty whose scholarly achievements are recognized nationally and internationally as innovative and renowned.
-There are 32 Georgia State Regents’ Professors — 14 of whom have been added since 2010.
+There are 32 Georgia State Regents’ Professors — 16 of whom have been added since 2010.

 INITIATIVE 2: Establish University-Level Research Centers.